sibuloJoseph/Group-13-City-Move/README.md

 - If account creation is succesful, it will prompt you to click "Login" (or hit the enter key) and will direct you to the main menu.
 - If you have already ran the Gui class once and have created a username and password, enter your username and password and click "Login" (or hit the enter key), which will direct you to the main menu.
 - To run the survey in the Gui, click on "Do Survey" in the main menu.
-- All image assets used in this demo are property of the University of Calgary.
+- All map assets used in this demo is property of Google Maps.
+- The University of Calgary Logo is property of the University the of Calgary.